Accion Review

 - Some additional fees charged

-Accion’s APR can potentially be a bit high, with rates between 7% and 34% for most loans.
-There is no prepayment penalty, but other fees, such as closing costs and processing fees, may apply.
-While the fees can get a little high in comparison to bank loans, these rates are comparable with other lenders in the alternative lending space.
+While the fees can get a little high in comparison to bank loans, these rates are comparable to those of other lenders in the alternative lending space.
 Naturally, the specific rates given to you will depend on your creditworthiness, the strength of your application, and other factors.

 Accion’s low borrower requirements make it a great option for startups, minority-owned businesses, and businesses with low credit that may not qualify for other lending options.
-The lender’s commitment to financially empowering and educating people makes it hard to not like Accion.
+The lender’s commitment to financially empowering and educating people makes it hard not to like Accion.

-Services Offered
+Services Offered By Accion

 Accion specializes in lending to businesses in the following categories: